St. Maximilian Kolbe, Our Parish

 From 2011-2017, we were linked with St. Benedict Parish in Suamico and St. Pius Parish in Little Suamico.
 The Franciscan Friars and Bishop Ricken assigned Father Everard Scesney as Parochial Vicar to assist our pastor, Father Gerald.

 On July 1, 2017 the link with St. Benedict and St. Pius was dissolved.
 Fathers Gerald and Everard also retired from parish ministry.
 The Diocese assigned Fr.
 Antonio de los Santos as our pastor.
 Father Tony came to us from the Philippines.

 Father Tony was re-assigned in August, 2020.
-The Diocese decided to link our parish with Holy Trinity Parish in Oconto.
-The Diocese assigned another international priest, Fr.
+The Diocese then linked our parish with Holy Trinity Parish in Oconto, and assigned another international priest, Fr.
 Francis Nusi, as our pastor.
-Father Nusi ably serves both parishes and is from India.
+Father Nusi serves both parishes and is from India.

 St. Maximilian Kolbe Parish has been blessed with the leadership of good and holy priests who, inspired by St. Maximilian Kolbe, sacrifice to provide for our spiritual needs.